orgua/shepherd_v2_planning/docs/10_capes/cape_v23_design.md

     - reduced cost (~ 3*9 €)
     - emu gets voltage-measurement for free
     - ⇾ no for now
-- ADC seems to act up sometimes after sheph-EN ⇾ test in PRU, reenable a couple of times ⇾ seems to be fixed with EN
+- ADC seems to act up sometimes after shp-EN ⇾ test in PRU, re-enable a couple of times ⇾ seems to be fixed with EN
 - Pwr-by-BB does not work with current cape-revision ⇾ just add a switch?
     - switch for input power, 1 A, 5V Switch: https://www.mouser.de/ProductDetail/Dialog-Semiconductor/SLG5NT1594V?qs=sGAEpiMZZMtxrAS98ir%252BsxAQ5ATuKOGcAYPhn0zy8SaYiCqL8FxMXA%3D%3D
     - test shows that the unpowered watchdog is responsible ⇾ add another diode to also power WD from BB 5V OR power diode directly from middle-pad of 2-WayJumper